MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ```

 ### -SkipCNCheck
-Specifies that the certificate common name (CN) of the server does not need to match the hostname of the server.
+Specifies that the certificate common name (CN) of the server does not have to match the host name of the server.
 This option is used only in remote operations that use the HTTPS protocol.

 Use this option only for trusted computers.